dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-workflow/dotnet-workflow-howto.md

 Let's create a Dapr workflow and invoke it using the console.
 In the [provided order processing workflow example](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow), the console prompts provide directions on how to both purchase and restock items.
 In this guide, you will:

-- Create a .NET console application ([WorkflowConsoleApp](./WorkflowConsoleApp)).
+- Deploy a .NET console application ([WorkflowConsoleApp](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow/WorkflowConsoleApp)).
 - Utilize the .NET workflow SDK and API calls to start and query workflow instances.

 In the .NET example project:
-- The main `Program.cs` file contains the setup of the app, including the registration of the workflow and workflow activities.
+- The main [`Program.cs`](https://github.com/dapr/dotnet-sdk/blob/master/examples/Workflow/WorkflowConsoleApp/Program.cs) file contains the setup of the app, including the registration of the workflow and workflow activities.
-- The workflow definition is found in the `Workflows` directory.
+- The workflow definition is found in the [`Workflows` directory](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow/WorkflowConsoleApp/Workflows).
-- The workflow activity definitions are found in the `Activities` directory.
+- The workflow activity definitions are found in the [`Activities` directory](https://github.com/dapr/dotnet-sdk/tree/master/examples/Workflow/WorkflowConsoleApp/Activities).

 ## Prerequisites